 You’re not paranoid — you are being watched.
-Facial-recognition cameras, store surveillance cameras, traffic cameras are all watching.
+Facial-recognition cameras, store surveillance cameras, traffic cameras and more are all watching all the time.

-We can’t help you with cameras run by the government or retailers, but we do have tips on what you can do to make sure your vacation rentals are free of hidden cameras or at least fully disclosed to you.
+We can’t help you with cameras run by the government or retailers, but we do have tips on what you can do to make sure your vacation rentals are free of hidden cameras — or at least their presence is fully disclosed to you.
 Also, when is it OK for property owners to place surveillance cameras?

 Tricks to finding hidden cameras in vacation rentals

-Hidden cameras can usually be found in mundane-seeming devices such as wall outlets, smoke detectors, phone chargers and clock radios.
-But there are a number of other devices that can act as spy cams as well — clocks, picture frames, lamps and bathroom accessories to name a few.
+Hidden cameras can usually be found in seemingly mundane devices such as wall outlets, smoke detectors, phone chargers and clock radios.
+But there are a number of other devices that can act as spy cams as well — clocks, picture frames, lamps and bathroom accessories, to name a few.

 Physically check the room